Skip to main

 Complete the steps below prior to your arrival in July

 Students and parents/legal guardians must complete, sign, and submit all required forms by the deadline, or your spot in the program will be given to a student on the waiting list.
-Note: Our program is the VALHEN STEM Academy, our program dates are 7/26-7-28, and for the Lab Risk form, when it asks for the PI, please list Kerin Hilker-Balkissoon.
+Note: Our program is the VALHEN STEM Academy, our program dates are 7/24-7-26.
+On the Lab Risk form, when it asks for the PI, please list Kerin Hilker-Balkissoon.

-Bringing Medication?
-You must complete the Self-Administration of Medication form if you are bringing prescription or pharmacist-controlled (sold from behind the pharmacy counter) over the counter (OTC) medications.
+Bringing Prescription Medication?
+If YES, you need one more form!
+VALHEN staff does not dispense medication.
+You must complete the Self-Administration of Medication form if you are bringing prescription or pharmacist-controlled (sold from behind the pharmacy counter) medications.
 This form must be completed, signed by a health care provider, and submitted as a printable form (no virtual form option).
 Obtain required signatures and email this completed form to stempath@gmu.edu by July 10.

-Register for a pre-STEM Academy virtual open house on July 6 or July 13 to meet your fellow STEM Academy participants and the program staff.
+Register for a pre-STEM Academy virtual open house on June 26 from 6 to 7 p.m. or July 11 from 4 to 5 p.m. to meet your fellow STEM Academy participants and the program staff.
 Preview our schedule and engage in Q&A.

 REUSABLE WATER BOTTLES are strongly recommended.
 Please label your bottle with your name.
 Filling stations are located across campus.